Lana-chan/picocalc_lua/README.md

-# Minimal Lua for Picocalc
+# PicoCalc Lua

-This is a simple lua interpreter for PicoCalc.
+A Lua interpreter for PicoCalc.
 It contains a REPL, basic API to draw graphics, read keys and access the SD filesystem.

 * Based on https://github.com/JeremyGrosser/picolua
 * Keyboard and lcd drivers based on https://github.com/hisptoot/picocalc_luckfox_lyra